mknejp/dotvariant/README.md

 GetContainedType(new MyVariant(3.14)); // returns "double"
 GetContainedType(new MyVariant("blubb")); // returns "string"
 ```
-`Visit` accepts one delegate per possible type it _might_ contain, and invokes the one corresponding to the value it _does_ contain at runtime.
+`Visit` accepts one delegate per possible type it _might_ contain, and at runtime invokes the one corresponding to the value it _does_ contain.
 Naturally, all delegates must return the same type.

 There are many available overloads of `Match` and `Visit` which hopefully help you achieve your goal in any scenario.